 Cross-border apprentices are no longer considered students under the German Social Security system.
 Apprentices now have the status of cross-border worker and can no longer be affiliated to a student social security .
 However, apprentices are still valid holders of student cards, and can still take advantage of the many advantages offered to students through this system.

-Despite the recent introduction of a minimum wage in Germany, apprentices in training cannot benefit from it.
+Despite the introduction of a minimum wage in Germany, apprentices in training cannot benefit from it.
 An apprentice’s salary shall therefore be agreed upon with the employer, by mutual agreement upon signing of the apprenticeship contract.
 Generally speaking, host companies refer to collective agreements in force in the professional domain they operate in, or to the remuneration rate for interns (often between 500 and 800 euros per month) when determining appropriate remuneration for apprentices.

 Whether an apprentice is attending courses or working in a host company situated in France or Germany, the apprentice must be insured on both sides of the border.